upperlinecode/rn-05-stack-navigation/README.md

 2. When the `Add to Cart` button in the `DetailsScreen` is clicked, we want to navigate to a confirmation modal confirming that the item was added to the user's cart.
 First, though, we need to add the modal.
 Back in `App.js`, we'll need to use the `Group` component included in `Stack` to separate out our screens. `Group` gives us a little more granular control.
 Wrap the `Stack.Screen` components for `Products` and `Details` in a `Stack.Group` component.

-3. Create a separate `Stack.Group` component. `Stack.Group` can take a `screenOptions` prop, allowing for a wide range of customization.
+3. Create a separate `Stack.Group` as a child of the `Stack.Navigator`. `Stack.Group` can take a `screenOptions` prop, allowing for a wide range of customization.
 For this particular `Stack.Group`, pass `screenOptions` an object with a key of `presentation` and a value of `'modal'`.
 This tells React Navigation that the screens inside this group should present as modals.

 4. Within your second `Stack.Group`, add a `Stack.Screen` named `Confirmation` and give it `ConfirmationModalScreen` as its `component` prop.

-5. In the `DetailsScreen` component, destructure the `{ navigation }` prop.
-In the existing `onPress` function, navigate to the `Confirmation` screen and pass it the `product`.
+5. In the `DetailsScreen` component, destructure the `navigation` prop.
+In the existing `onPress` function, navigate to the `Confirmation` screen using `navigation.navigate` and pass it the `product`.
 (Keep the existing code in the function.)

 6. In the `ConfirmationModalScreen`, use the `route` prop to say `<product name> added to cart!`.
 (Remember what parameters we're passing to the screen!)